 Here are a few quotes from the School Council about our school:

-- "You only get work that you are capable of."
-Samuel
+- "The teachers give you work that you are capable of." - Jessica

 These two children represent the school on official occasions, for example if we have a special visitor to the school.